hudochenkov/postcss-styled-syntax/README.md

 }
 ```

-If there is not next node after interpolation, it will go to parents `raws.after`.
-For example for the following code:
+If there is no next node after interpolation, it will go to parents `raws.after`.
+For example, for the following code:

 ```js
 let Component = styled.p`